best books to read for beginners

 Audience-Based Categorization of Books

-It is not only genres (mystery, romance, etc.) that books are classified by, but audience also (and ultimately age/maturity) i.e., audience based categorization.
-Audience based categorization is intended to help readers find content that is appropriate to their reading level, interest, and life stage.
+Books are classified by not only genres (mystery, romance, etc.) but also audience (and ultimately age/maturity), i.e., audience-based categorization.
+Audience-based categorization is intended to help readers find content that is appropriate to their reading level, interest, and life stage.

 Children’s Books (0–12 years)